TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 |83	        |  5  |  5  |	 6  |	5.33|
 *Three replicate

-### Hypothesis testing
+#### Hypothesis testing
-H0 : μ1 = μ2 = μ3
+&emsp;&emsp;&emsp;&emsp;H0 : μ1 = μ2 = μ3
-H1 : μi ≠ μj,for at least one pair (i,j)
+&emsp;&emsp;&emsp;&emsp;H1 : μi ≠ μj,for at least one pair (i,j)
-By μ1, μ2, μ3 are mean cooking levels at 92, 89, 86, 83
+&emsp;&emsp;&emsp;&emsp;By μ1, μ2, μ3 are mean cooking levels at 92, 89, 86, 83

-Model Adequacy Checking
+#### Model Adequacy Checking

 ![NormPlot2](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/Normal_plot2.png "title-1") ![TimeSeq2](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/TimeSeq2.png "title-2") ![V2](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/ConVariance2.png "title-3")

-From the first one you can see that the graph has a tende in linear, showing that the data obtained from the experiment has normal distribution.
+- From the first one you can see that the graph has a tende in linear, showing that the data obtained from the experiment has normal distribution.
-From the second one, you can see that there are no pattern signs indicating the abnormalities of data.
+- From the second one, you can see that there are no pattern signs indicating the abnormalities of data.
-From the third one, you can see that there are no pattern in megaphone indicating the abnormalities.
+- From the third one, you can see that there are no pattern in megaphone indicating the abnormalities.

 |Source of variation|Sum of squares|Degree of freedom|Mean squares|F-value|P-value|
 |:------------------|:------------:|:---------------:|:----------:|:-----:|:-----:|